 Do you need a decluttering session for your home but have no clue from where to begin?
 You are not alone, a cluttered home adds to your stress and overwhelm in life, and the very thought of decluttering seems like a mission better delayed.

 But cluttered space reflects your state of mind.
 You cannot think clearly when you have clutter around you.
 It affects your motivation, focus and productivity.
 A good decluttering session will give your home a sense of organization.

 When you declutter and remove unnecessary things from your home you will feel a huge load has lifted from your shoulders.
-It gives you the motivation to tackle things you have been procrastinating on.
+It gives you the motivation to tackle your laziness and take on things you have been procrastinating on.

 But certainly this task may seem incredibly difficult, especially if you are living space is already stretched and jam-packed with stuff, you don’t even recall buying.
 The decision of what to keep and what to throw can result in a serious mind-fog.

 As with most things, a plan or a strategy before you actually begin decluttering your home will reduce chances of overwhelm when you are tossing aside things that have served their purpose.

 The post here aims to share 23 such practical tips so that you take sensible decisions when it comes to discarding items and your home and life remain relatively clutter-free.

 Here are 5 simple ways you to declutter your home.
 It is always better to have a systematic workflow in place during your cleaning session because decuttering does consume your energy.
 For some deep cleaning you can mix and match some of these methods.
 You can also customize these techniques as per the situation.

 A. The Marie Kondo way

 Marie Kondo the world-famous professional tidying expert in her bestselling book ‘”The Life-Changing Magic of Tidying Up gives us a simplistic method of decluttering our home.